 FIRST: Registered Scoutmaster

 SECOND: Registered Assistant Scoutmasters

 THIRD: Registered Unit Committee members

-FOURTH: Other registered leadership such as the

-OURTH: Other registered leadership such as the Chartered Organization Representative, a parent of a Scout in the unit, a member of the Chartered Organization, etc.
+FOURTH: Other registered leadership such as the Chartered Organization Representative, a parent of a Scout in the unit, a member of the Chartered Organization, etc.

 Don't say "We can't find a leader," until you've really tried.
 Remember, it is required and usually easier to secure two leaders instead of one!
 For additional details, get the publication, "Selecting Quality Leaders" from the Council Service Center.